 With subsequent accuracy improvements in microscope technologies, ISO realized that the reporting of particles smaller than 5 microns was becoming more reliable.
 Thus, a third micron size was added as an option to the cleanliness code.

 ISO concluded that the concentration of smaller particles was of greater concern than the larger ones.
 The organization determined that 4-, 6- and 14-micron particles provided the best representation of the particles closest to a lubricant’s film thickness.
 These particle sizes cause the most damage to moving surfaces and thus should be closely monitored.

-The method used to calibrate the automatic particle counter should also be considered.
+The method used to calibrate the automatic particle counter should also be considered, especially if it cannot distinguish bubbles from particles.
 This rarely will be presented in any oil analysis report, so you will need to contact your lab or equipment manufacturer to find out which ISO calibration standard was employed.
 Again, the most current calibration standard is ISO 11171.

 While ISO 4406:87 and 4406:99 have been widely accepted, there is still a significant portion of industries and countries that use SAE AS4059.
 Several revisions have been made to this standard over time.
 The most current revision of this standard occurred in September 2013, which is SAE AS4059F.
 The reporting of this standard utilizes the same table as the NAS 1638 standard shown.

 The most current revision has added optional reporting methods to include the ability to report on the specified cumulative particle size count instead of a single code that represents the cleanliness of the oil.
 You will be able to identify if the code is specific to a cumulative particle size count by a suffix letter after the class.
 The letter will be between A-E and will tell you what cumulative particle size count category the code represents.
 For example, a Class 6B would indicate how many particles are greater than 5 microns (optical microscope) or 6 microns (most APCs).